Millions lose faith as the world fails to end, fearing the apocalypse may never materialize.

-Psychiatrists and therapists worldwide are reporting a huge increase in clients seeking help for depression since the new year began.
-The reason seems to be that millions were looking forward to the end of the world, and were not prepared to go on with their boring lives.
+Psychiatrists and therapists worldwide are reporting a huge increase in clients seeking help for depression since the new year began, as the world fails to end.
+Millions were looking forward to the end of times, and were not prepared to go on with their boring lives.

 “I’m bummed,” says Anita Bumstead, a resident of Pensacola, Florida.
 “I don’t want to work in that crummy office for that jerk boss anymore, and I was looking forward to something exciting in my life – the end of the world.”